 Anyone who hasn't given a conference talk is eligible.
-Meetup talks, work talks, school talks, etc. are all OK, but if you've given a conference talk then this isn't for you!
+Meetup talks, work talks, school talks, and lightning talks at conferences are all OK.
+But if you've given a full-length conference talk then this isn't for you!

 Our industry's work on diversity is still just beginning, and we want to do our part to help.
-We especially encourage submissions from people in underrepresented groups.
-This doesn't mean that we'll ignore submissions from white men, but we'll err on the side of diversity when it's a close call.
-Combined with a policy of only accepting new speakers, and providing whatever mentorship they need, we hope to do our small part to increase the diversity of speakers industry-wide, not just at Deconstruct.
+We especially encourage submissions from people from underrepresented groups.
+This doesn't mean that we ignore submissions from majority groups.
+Instead, it means that we err on the side of diversity when it's a close call.
+Combined with a policy of only accepting new speakers, and providing whatever mentorship they need, we hope to do our part to increase the diversity of speakers industry-wide, not just at Deconstruct.

 There are two big challenges here: you probably haven't prepared a big talk, and you definitely haven't performed a big talk.

-On the preparation front: we ask two things.
+On the preparation front, we ask two things.
 First, practice your talk several times, end-to-end, as if it were real.
-Ten times, once per day over two work weeks, is a good baseline and is minimally intrusive to your schedule.
-Second, let us help you in whatever way we can: feedback on talk structure, on fitting the talk to the audience, on performing the talk itself, finding local meetups for practice runs, etc. We'll talk about this once you're accepted!
+A good baseline is ten practice runs, once per day over two work weeks.
+Second, let us help you in whatever way we can: feedback on talk structure, on fitting the talk to the audience, on performing the talk itself, etc. We'll talk about this in detail once you're accepted!

 On the performance front: we'll get you on stage before your talk, in as realistic a situation as we can manage (minus the audience).
-This lets you do the beginning of your talk in a realistic but safe situation.
-The beginning is the hardest part, and this gets it out of the way before the real talk begins.
+This lets you do a few minutes of your talk in a realistic but safe situation.
+The beginning of a talk is the hardest part, and this gets it out of the way before the real talk begins.
 (This is optional; again, we can talk about it once you're accepted!)